-"NYSDEC correspondence from October 16, 2019 requests an alternative "in which no disturbance is proposed within the NYSDEC wetlands jurisdiction" and where "a setback of more than 100 feet" from NYSDEC wetlands is provided.
+This comment is excerpted as follows: "NYSDEC correspondence from October 16, 2019 requests an alternative "in which no disturbance is proposed within the NYSDEC wetlands jurisdiction" and where "a setback of more than 100 feet" from NYSDEC wetlands is provided.
 Address this request."

 An alternative "in which no disturbance is proposed within the NYSDEC wetlands jurisdiction" and where "a setback of more than 100 feet from the NYSDEC wetlands is provided" was not specified in the Final Scope, on which the Draft EIS was prepared.
-The Final Scope did state, for Alternative 6, a scenario showing "...increased separation from sensitive environmental areas per NYSDEC recommendations."
-In response, the plans for the proposed project and for Alternative 6 have been revised to maximize separations from freshwater wetlands and the CEHA limit.
-However, in some instances, total avoidance of such encroachments cannot practicably be achieved, so that appropriate non-jurisdiction determinations and/or NYSDEC permits would need to be obtained for any regulated activity within jurisdiction areas of the site.
+Nevertheless, none of the alternatives in the Draft EIS would include disturbance within the 100-foot wetland buffer of any of the wetlands on or off the subject site.
+In addition, the proposed project has been revised to address NYSDEC comments on the Draft EIS (see Revised Plan), and appropriate non-jurisdiction determinations and/or NYSDEC permits will be obtained for any regulated activity within jurisdiction areas of the site.